Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/random_walk.md

 ## From one particle to many

 If we animate the action of many independent particles following random walks, then although some particles hug the starting point and some wind up far away, most particles steadily drift outward.
-The following video shows a simulation of 200 randomly walking particles.
+The following video shows a simulation of multiple randomly walking particles that all begin their walk at the same point.

 {% include video id="U9uPFDBc0VY" provider="youtube" %}

-In fact, although the movements of a single particle are random, we can draw conclusions about the *average-case* behavior of many particles can be predicted, as the following theorem indicates.
+Although the movements of a single particle are random, we can draw conclusions about the *average-case* behavior of many particles can be predicted, as the following theorem indicates.

-**Random Walk Theorem:** After *n* steps of unit length in a random walk, a particle will on average find itself a distance of approximately $$\sqrt{n}$$ from its origin.
+**Random Walk Theorem:** After *n* steps of unit length in a random walk, a particle will on average find itself a distance from its origin that is proportional to $$\sqrt{n}$$.

 **Note:** If you love mathematics and are interested in seeing a proof of this theorem, click <a href="../assets/tex/random_walk_theorem.pdf" download>here</a>.
 {: .notice--info}

 Our experience of the world confirms the Random Walk Theorem's statement that randomly walking particles tend to drift away from their starting point.
 We understand, for example, that an infected COVID-19 patient can infect many others in an enclosed space in a short time frame.
-To take a less macabre example, we also know that when a cake is baking in the oven at home, we will not need to wait long for wonderful smells to waft outward from the kitchen.
+To take a less morbid example, we also know that when a cake is baking in the oven at home, we will not need to wait long for wonderful smells to waft outward from the kitchen.

 If you are interested in seeing how to build the random walk simulation shown in the video above, then please visit the following software tutorial.
 This tutorial uses **CellBlender**, an add-on to the popular open graphics software program **Blender**, which allows us to create and visualize biological models.
 These models rely on particle-based reaction-diffusion simulations that are implemented by the program **MCell**.
 We will use this software for our work in biological modeling in this prologue as well as module 1.